This online professional development course is for LAUSD teachers and is available for recertification and salary advancement.

-The first half of the course introduces the topic of math anxiety and examines its causes and consequences.
-The second half of the course provides easy-to-implement strategies for combating math anxiety.
+The first half of the online course introduces the topic of math anxiety and examines its causes and consequences.
+The second half of the course provides easy-to-implement strategies for combating it.
 The course provides downloadable templates for some of the strategies.
-Participants will ultimately complete a final project in which they develop a multi-faceted plan, with measurable objectives, for reducing the effects of math anxiety using the ideas and strategies learned throughout the course.
+Educators will ultimately complete a final project in which they develop a multi-faceted plan, with measurable objectives, for reducing the effects of math anxiety using the ideas and strategies learned throughout the course.

 University pricing options